-Contis Financial Services or a Contis Group company or third parties acting on its behalf (“We”) are committed to protecting and respecting your privacy.
+Contis Financial Services Limited (“we”, “us” or “our”) is committed to protecting and respecting your privacy.

 When we and fraud prevention agencies process your personal data, we do so on the basis that we have a legitimate interest in preventing fraud and money laundering, and to verify identity, in order to protect our business and to comply with laws that apply to us.
 Such processing is also a contractual requirement of the services or financing you have requested.